basecamp/bc3-api/sections/schedule_entries.md

 * `GET /buckets/1/schedule_entries/2.json` will return the schedule entry with an ID of `2` in the Basecamp with an ID of `1`.

-Note: Nesting under the schedule resource is not necessary for this endpoint.

 ###### Example JSON Response
 <!-- START GET /buckets/1/schedule_entries/2.json -->
 ```json